gurvirdhillon/LegoWorkStation-CW/README.md

 ## Running the project

 The page works with a server hosted on port 8080.
-Just use your terminal and type
+Just use your terminal and type:

 ```console
 cd legoWorkStation